 The same goes for the investment volumes section of the statistics.
 We can see the cumulative investment growing month by month, but we don’t have information on how many new loans were issued each month.
 This would give a clearer of volumes month by month.

 With regards to loans, Mintos gives us a breakdown of Current vs Delayed loans, but in reality, the term “Current” is not 100% accurate.
 It is a catch-all for recently issued loans that have not reached their first repayment date, as well as those loans which have been paying back principal and interest successfully.
 There is obviously more uncertainty and risk with loans that have not started their repayments, so they should not be bundled together with the others that are being repaid already.

 Ownership & Related Parties Transparency

 There are some long-standing doubts about the ownership of Mintos and its relation to some of the loan originators on the platform.
 The ultimate beneficiary owner of Mintos is Aigars Kesenfelds.
-He is currently the true beneficiary in 81 Latvian companies.
+He is currently the true beneficiary of 81 Latvian companies.
 At the same time, he owns no shares in any company.

 This businessman is the true beneficiary in several real estate companies, as well as a firm that offers self-service carwash – SIA Wash and Drive, AS Skanstes Biroju Centres, SIA Mintos Finance and others.
 Kesenfelds’ interests in those companies are represented by AS ALPS Investments, as well as Malta-based Dyonne Trading & Investments Limited and other companies of this kind.

-Since June 2018, the number of businesses in which Kesenfelds is registered as true beneficiary has increased by a total of 19 companies.
+Since June 2018, the number of businesses in which Kesenfelds is registered as the true beneficiary has increased by a total of 19 companies.

 More Details on Loan Originators and Their Loans